Potential fourth candidate for SNP leadership race rules himself out of the running

 Ben Macpherson, the social security minister, was being urged to run by many in the party and was considering a campaign based around his position as a potential unifying candidate.

-Activists were also pushing for Angus Robertson to reverse his decision not to stand with a petition circulating among members, however it appears that attempt is highly unlikely to succeed with the petition unlikely to progress.
+Activists were also pushing for constitution secretary Angus Robertson to reverse his decision not to stand with a petition circulating among members.
+However, it appears that attempt is highly unlikely to succeed with the petition unlikely to progress.

 Mr Macpherson took to Twitter to confirm he would not be standing, stating he had been “seriously” considering whether another “progressive choice” would benefit the race.